Top 25 Pakistani Sweets & Desserts (With Pictures)

 Simply phrased, sheer khurma is milk blended with dates.
 Is this something to serve up to impress the special someone?
 Definitely, they will appreciate the effort.

 It originates from the state of Hyderabad and can be served either hot or cold.
 A recommended tip from a pro: add dried milk solid to make it richer and more flavorful.

 Considering the spicy nature of Pakistan cuisine, a smooth, chilled accompaniment is welcome to soothe the flares of a fiery Biryani or that piquant Nihari.

 Perhaps just knowing that sugar is an extract of cane is enough to understand how luscious this drink is.
 It is a delight for your taste buds.
 You can add other ingredients to your sugarcane juice to make it even more appealing and a little healthier.

 If you like a sharp taste, you could opt for lime juice and ginger.
 For a more fragrant appeal, a few crushed mint leaves would do.
 Ganne ka Rus is the official drink of Pakistan.

 7. Shikanjabeen (Lemonade)

 Shikanjabeen is served chilled during hot summers before the onset of Ramadan.
-Finely blending mint leaves, lemon juice (or add lemon powder), and sugar in water makes it so refreshing.
-You can toss in some ice cubes, too, for extra chillness.
+Finely blending mint leaves, lemon juice (or adding lemon powder), and sugar in water makes it so refreshing.
+You can toss in some ice cubes, too, for extra chill.

 8. Rabri Doodh (Sweet Condensed Milk)